-Jose Luis Escolar, a line producer and second-unit director on international productions including BBC’s The Night Manager and ABC’s Still Star-Crossed.
-“He always tries to come here first.
-My experience is that directors and producers that come to work in Spain always want to come back.
+Jose Luis Escolar, a line producer and second-unit director on international productions including the BBC’s The Night Manager and ABC’s Still Star-Crossed with his company Calle Cruzada, says: “My experience is that directors and producers that come to work in Spain always want to come back.
 The locations are interesting, there’s good value for money and things work, from the transport network to hotels, crews and extras.”

 Infrastructure and crews

 First person to contact